Renogy 200W Portable Solar Panel

 - Warranty: 24-month limited (EcoFlow standard)

 Bottom Line : Reach for this when you want the most watts from one panel.
-The back side grabs reflected light the others leave on the ground.
+The back side grabs reflected light the others leave on the ground, and you pay a premium per watt for the privilege.

 Pros